-The instructor may create assignments that require online or offline submissions.
-For online assignments, students can submit any digital content (files), such as word-processed documents, spreadsheets, images, or audio and video clips.
-Alternatively, or in addition, the assignment may require students to type text directly into the text editor.
-An offline assignment requires students to hand in hard copies of the solution.
+An offline Assignment requires students to hand in hard copies of the solution in person.
 The instructor can specify if solutions are to be submitted individually or as a group.
 Assignments can be graded in cuLearn with the grades automatically showing up in the grade book.

-- Turn Editing On from the top right corner of your course page.
+- Turn Editing On (button in the top right corner of your course page).

 - From the Add an Activity drop down menu, select Assignment.